Beauty and the Bigger Picture

 She loves to engage with Vienna and its history.
 Especially when a new project comes up, she studies the backstory in impressive detail.
 In 2015, Thell, a restaurant in the fifth district formerly known as Motto, became one of Karasinski’s first major interior design projects.
 Nine months of research went into her preparations.
 It turned out that the restaurant had been through four makeovers since its founding in 1973.
 The search was on for photos, guest books and even former employees who could shed more light on its past.
 Old aspects were reinterpreted and fed back into the composition, ensuring that previous elements were brought into the present: such as the striking green velvet that once adorned the walls.
 Today, the benches are covered in the same material – in the same color.

-Other projects followed, such as the Adlerhof, a complete redesign of a classic Viennese eatery executed in collaboration with Gerd Zehetner from Archiguards architects (see pages 72-73), and two beauty concept stores: the Babetown nail studio with integrated shop and the Gepp brothers’ hairdressing salon with coffeehouse and patisserie.
+Other projects followed, such as the Adlerhof, a complete redesign of a classic Viennese eatery executed in collaboration with Gerd Zehetner from Archiguards architects, and beauty concept stores: the Babetown nail studio with integrated shop for example.
 The list goes on – lots of work that speaks for itself.
 With its very own aesthetic.
 Which comes as a surprise to Karasinski: “Lots of people say that they recognize our style.
 I ask myself: where?”

 Eye for Detail